Faith/Pureyes

-"Faith/Pureyes" is the second single released by Yuna Ito.
-It's a double a-side single that features the two songs "Faith" and "Pureyes".
+"Faith/Pureyes" is the second single by Yuna Ito, released in 2006.
+It is a double A-side single that features the two songs "Faith" and "Pureyes".
 "Faith" is a dark, emotional ballad whereas "Pureyes" is more of an up-beat, pop tune.

-"Faith" was the ending theme for the Japanese drama, "Unfair", whereas "Pureyes" was featured in the Bioclen Zero contact lenses CM.
+"Faith" was the ending theme for the Japanese drama Unfair, whereas "Pureyes" was featured in the Bioclen Zero contact lenses CM.

 "Faith/Pureyes" debuted at #4 but fell down the charts in the following days.
 It ultimately placed at #6 on the Oricon Weekly Charts and sold close to 23,000 copies its first week.